Nomination Date: 10/03/2019

 However, becoming a mother to Elijah and Lily motivated Rachel to turn her attention to federal politics.

-Rachel has spent the past three years serving as assistant director for the MY Canada Association, a non-profit organization working to help youth become more politically engaged.
+A non-profit organization working to help youth become more politically engaged.
 She has led numerous youth delegations to Parliament and personally conducted more than 100 sit-down meetings with Members of Parliament and Senators to advocate for legislation that benefits Canadians.

 Rachel also serves as Vice President for the Philos Project Canada Chapter, an organization promoting positive Christian engagement in the Middle East with a focus on support for Israel and building bridges between faith and cultural groups towards open dialogue and friendship.